Agnez Mo: Life and career

-Childhood and early career
+1986–2002: Childhood and early career

-Agnes Monica Muljoto was born in Jakarta, Indonesia, to a family of Chinese ancestry.
-She is the youngest child of Jenny Siswono, a former table tennis player, and Ricky Muljoto, a former basketball player.
-Her elder brother, Steve Muljoto, is her manager.
-She attended Tarakanita elementary school and Pelita Harapan Junior and Senior High school in Jakarta.
+Agnes Monica Muljoto was born in Jakarta to a family of Chinese, Japanese, and German ancestry.
+She attended Tarakanita Elementary School and Pelita Harapan Junior and Senior High school in Jakarta.
 She has shown her talent in the performing arts since childhood, especially in singing.
 She sang in church and was also sent to vocal courses.